wothke/webMDX/README.md

-This plugin is designed to work with my generic WebAudio ScriptProcessor music player (see separate project) but the API exposed by the lib can be used in any JavaScipt program (it should look familiar to anyone that has ever done some sort of music player plugin).
+This plugin is designed to work with my generic WebAudio ScriptProcessor music player (see separate project) but the API exposed by the lib can be used in any JavaScript program (it should look familiar to anyone that has ever done some sort of music player plugin).